When you think of couple Ned and Ariel Fulmer, no-holds-barred silliness is probably the first thing that comes to mind.

 Ned: There are so many exciting things in the works.
 Ariel and I are working on pitching a TV show.
 The Try Guys YouTube channel is up to 4.5 million subscribers and we just launched our merch website at tryguys.com!

 Want to give your windows sleek, California style?
 Steal Ned and Ariel’s look!

-Living Room and Bathroom: Classic Roman Shades in Wilmington White with a cordless lift, plain fold, and light filtering liner.
+Living Room and Bathroom: Premium Roman Shades in Wilmington White with a cordless lift, plain fold, and light filtering liner.